Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Outer Approximation Algorithmic Framework

-While deceptively simple, the incorporation of the proposed valid inequalities and optimality-based cuts in the outer approximation branch-and-cut algorithm {\tt OA-B\&C} has a very significant computational impact as shown in Section \ref{PER_EVA}.
-Generic valid inequalities for 0-1 hyperbolic problems \cite{TAWAR} could also have been used but they did not perform well in our preliminary tests.
+The incorporation of the valid inequalities and optimality cuts in the outer approximation branch-and-cut algorithm {\tt OA-B\&C} has a significant computational impact as shown in Section \ref{PER_EVA}.

-The set $\mathcal{B}$ of optimality-based cuts \eqref{VI5} are added to the pool of lazy constraints \eqref{S1}: The valid inequalities are grouped in a user cut pool.
-Let $\mathcal{U}_0$ be the user cut set (of valid inequalities) at the root node: $\mathcal{U}_0 := \{\eqref{VI3}-\eqref{VI4} \}$ while $\mathcal{V}^U_k$ is the set of valid inequalities violated by the fractional optimal solution of the continuous relaxation at node $k$.

 The outer approximation branch-and-cut algorithm {\tt OA-B\&C} is structured as follows.

-The two families of valid inequalities \eqref{VI3} and \eqref{VI4} are derived up-front, incorporated into a pool of user cuts, and applied and checked dynamically each time the nodal optimal solution $X^*_k$ is fractional through a user cut callback implemented in {\sc Gurobi}.
-If $X^*_k$ is fractional, the user callback is applied and the violated -- if any -- valid inequalities in the current user cut pool $\mathcal{U}_o$ are added to the active constraint set of each open node $o \in \mathcal {O}$ (thereby cutting off $X^*_k$) and are removed from the user cut pool: If no inequality in $\mathcal{U}_o$ is violated by $X^*_k$, then two branching constraints are entered to cut off $X^*_k$ and the next open node is processed.
+\ML{ First, the set $\mathcal{B}$ of optimality cuts \eqref{VI5} are added to the pool of lazy constraints \eqref{S1}: Second, the valid inequalities are derived up-front, incorporated into a pool of user cuts, and applied and checked dynamically each time the nodal optimal solution $X^*_k$ is fractional through a user cut callback implemented in {\sc Gurobi}.
+Let $\mathcal{U}_0$ be the set of user cuts (valid inequalities) at the root node: $\mathcal{U}_0 := \{\eqref{VI3}-\eqref{VI4} \}$ while $\mathcal{V}^U_k$ is the set of valid inequalities violated by the fractional optimal solution of the continuous relaxation at node $k$.

+The valid inequalities modifies the outer approximation framework as follows.
+If $X^*_k$ is fractional, the user callback is applied, and the violated -- if any -- valid inequalities in the current user cut pool are added to the active constraint set of each open node $o \in \mathcal {O}$ (i.e., to cut off $X^*_k$) and removed~from~$\mathcal{U}_o$:} If no inequality in $\mathcal{U}_o$ is violated by $X^*_k$, then two branching constraints are entered to cut off $X^*_k$ and the next open node is processed.
 Note that, if $X^*_k$ is integer feasible, the user cut callback is not applied.
 The algorithm stops when the set of unprocessed nodes becomes empty.
 The pseudo-code of the algorithmic method {\tt OA-B\&C} is in Appendix \ref{A-PS}.

+\MLB{ \begin{rem} We have implemented a simpler outer approximation {\tt OA} algorithm based on the general framework described in Section \ref{sub_sec_lazy_c}.
+It is intended to serve as a benchmark and, in particular, to assess the added value of incorporating the valid inequalities and optimality cuts described above in the outer approximation method.
+For concision purposes and since, as shown in Section \ref{sub_sec_compute_e}, it does not perform as well as {\tt OA-B\&C}, we refer the reader to Appendix \ref{APP-sub_sec_lazy_c} for its detailed description. \end{rem} }